adyen-examples/.github/pages/flows.md

 ## Update local flows

-If you want to edit the local flow (forked above) you need to fork also the "Adyen Flows" collection.
+If you want to edit the local flow (forked above), for example changing the request payloads, you need to fork also the "Adyen Flows" collection.